logankeenan/logankeenan.github.io/content/posts/client-side-server-with-rust-a-new-approach-to-ui-development.md

 }
 ```

-Browser integration is done through a Rust library which will compile to Wasm and integrate with JavaScript
+Browser integration is done through a Rust library that compiles to Wasm and integrate with JavaScript
 using [wasm_bindgen](https://github.com/rustwasm/wasm-bindgen).
 The `app` function is called with a `wasm_request`, the
 `wasm_request` is converted to an Axum compatible request, the router is called with the request, the response is
 converted back to a `wasm_response`, and returned from the function to JavaScript.
 I